 About three-quarters of the surface of Italy is mountainous or hilly.
 Italy is a mountainous country, with the Alps in the north and the Apennines that extends to the south of Italy.
 The Apennines is a branch of the Alps and is about 1.000 kilometers long that runs to the foot of Italy.
 The only glacier of the Apennines, the Calderone glacier lies in the rough area Gran Sasso and is the southernmost glacier in Europe.

 The highest peaks in Italy are located in the northern Italy, in the Alps.
-The highest peak in Italy is the Mont Blanc de Courmayeur with a height of 4.765 meters, only the mountain also lies partly in France.
-Gran Paradiso with a height of 4.065 meters is the highest mountain, which lies in Italy as a whole.
+The highest peak in Italy is the Mont Blanc de Courmayeur with a height of 4.765 meters, only the mountain also is located partly in France.
+Gran Paradiso with a height of 4.065 meters is the highest mountain, which is located in Italy as a whole.
 I didn’t knew that there are there are quite a lot high mountains to be found in Italy.

-I have registered approximately 100 waterfalls in Italy, but every week I discover a new waterfall in Italy.
+I have registered approximately 125 waterfalls in Italy, but every week I discover new waterfalls in Italy.
 I am sure there are still another 100 waterfalls to be found.

 What worries me is the speed at which glaciers disappear in Italy.
 2015 was a disastrous year for the glaciers with long periods above 30C.
 In 2015 there was only 368km2 left of glaciers while in 1980 there was 609km2 with glaciers!
 Of course this also affects many waterfalls that depend on melted ice and snow from glaciers.